bjkawecki/Django-App-Starter-Template/README.md

 Install the node modules with `npm install`

+Install the python packages with `poetry install`

-Start the docker containers in the background with `docker-compose -f docker-compose.dev.yaml -d`
+Start the docker containers in the background with `docker-compose -f docker-compose.dev.yaml up`

+Update your Tailwind css file with `npx tailwindcss -i ./static/css/input.css -o ./static/css/output.css --watch`.

 See your developtment server at `http://0.0.0.0:8000/`.